Manual Micromanipulator for Probe Stations And Electrical Measurements

-Ergonomic three-axis micropositioner for precision measurement and alignment
+Ergonomic three-axis micropositioner for precision micron-scale probe placement

 Perform delicate probe alignment and make stable electrical contact with our XYZ micromanipulator equipped with 20 μm tungsten probe.
 Precision linear bearings ensure smooth, repeatable motion and micron-level accuracy down to 4 μm with minimal backlash or drift.
 For the most sensitive experiments, the fine-pitch micrometer option allows you to move the probe by as little as 2 μm.